Testing Overview#

 We have a Test environment as well as a User Acceptance Testing (UAT) environment for the ABF instance of Cobalt (My ABF).
 Either of these can be used for testing, but generally Test is used for normal user testing by the core team and UAT is used for a wider group of people.
 UAT is also a core part of the release process to check that releases will work in production.

-We have two types of automated tests, Unit tests and Integration tests.
+We have three types of automated tests, Unit tests, Integration tests and Smoke tests.

-• Unit Tests are shorter, isolated tests that check the internal workings of the code
+are shorter, isolated tests that check the internal workings of the code.
+They do not need a Django server in order to run.

-• Integration Tests are developing stories.
+are developing stories.
 We start by creating a user in chapter 1, in chapter 4 we create a congress and in chapter 5 the user enters the congress.
+Integration tests need both Stripe and a Django server in order to run.

-Unit tests can be run in any order and do not update the database (this is handled by the test harness, it just rolls back any changes).
-Integration tests do update the database and need to run in order.
+Unit tests can be run in any order and do not update the database (this is handled by the test harness, it just rolls back any changes after each individual test has run).

 Shockingly we have our own test harness, but more on that below.